Above photo: Poor Clare Collettines of Roswell, NM

 The Fourth Sunday of Easter in the Latin rite, widely known as “Good Shepherd Sunday”, is the World Day of Prayer for Vocations.
 The purpose of this day is to publicly fulfill the Lord’s instruction to, “Pray to the Lord of the harvest to send labourers into his harvest” (Mt 9:38; Lk 10:2).
 Please pray that young men and women hear and respond generously to the Lord’s call to the priesthood, diaconate, religious life, societies of apostolic life or secular institutes.
 Eucharistic adoration increases and blesses vocations!

-For A General List of Men and Women’s Religious Orders And Specific Orders That Have Perpetual Eucharistic Adoration (most of these orders are in the USA.
+General List of Men and Women’s Religious Orders And Specific Orders that Have Perpetual Eucharistic Adoration (most of these orders are in the USA):

 - Institute on Religious Life – An Apostolate started by Fr.
 John A. Hardon, S. J. – “Since 1974, the IRL has been a collaborative effort of Catholic bishops, priests, religious and laity to foster and strengthen vocations to the consecrated life.
 All members of the Church can participate in the IRL’s mission.
 As Pope John Paul the Great wrote, every Christian is responsible for the consecrated life, and for supporting vocations.”